JunGuoCS/Temporal-Clique/README.md

 2 3

 2. Read test dataset
 The dataset has format:
 1     2
 3     222
 29    51
 ...
 Each line contains two nodes, representing one edge 1->2.

 3. Read a local dataset.
 Format is the same as 2

 ### Parameter Select
 Set delta
+delta: the minimum durable time of a clique